openshift-knative/docs/contributing/con_contributing-documentation.md

 * [Get started](/contributing/proc_git-set-up.md) by installing and getting familiar with [Git](https://git-scm.com/doc).
 * Use [markdown](https://www.markdownguide.org/) to contribute documentation to the repository and add a link to the README.md, if applicable.
 * Refer to our [style guide](/contributing/ref_documentation-styling.md) for guidance on formatting your documentation contributions.

+## General Information

+Thank you for your contributions!
+Please follow this process to submit a patch:

+1. Create an issue describing your proposed change to the repository.

+1. The repository owners will triage and respond to your issue promptly.

+1. Fork the repository and create a topic branch.

+1. Submit a pull request with the proposed changes.

+- The required format for the Git commit message is "Issue #<issue_no -- message>".

 ## Raising an Issue